This blog may contain affiliate links. Read our disclosure policy for more info.

 While it’s not far from Lima, it isn’t nearly as busy as some of the other famous ruins in Peru.
 So if you’re planning to go to Cusco or Machu Picchu while you’re in Peru, we recommend doing this tour first!
 This will give you a good foundation of knowledge so that you can appreciate those sites even more.

-This tour will pick you up from your hotel in Miraflores, San Isidro, or Barranco and will take you on an hour’s drive to Pachacamac along the longest international highway in the world!
-The drive is scenic too with sand dunes and colorful towns you’ll pass by.
+This tour will pick you up from your hotel in Miraflores, San Isidro, or Barranco and will take you on a one-hour drive to Pachacamac along the longest international highway in the world!
+The drive is scenic too, with sand dunes and colorful towns you’ll pass by.

 Once you arrive, you’ll have three hours to explore the archaeological complex of Pachacamac and the museum.
-The tour also includes your admission to the museum which is full of interesting objects on display.
-Perhaps the most famous is the Pachacamac Idol which was uncovered in the 1930s and survived the Spanish conquest – even though it was ordered to be destroyed.
-It’s a really significant archaeological find that’s pretty amazing to see in person.
+The tour also includes your admission to the museum, which is full of interesting objects on display.
+Perhaps the most famous is the Pachacamac Idol, which was uncovered in the 1930s and survived the Spanish conquest, even though it was ordered to be destroyed.

 Check availability and book this tour here with FREE cancellation!